This annual list of the best real estate franchises was revised and updated on May 19, 2021.

 Epcon Communities is very different from the other real estate companies on this list.
 It doesn’t go around looking for listings – it builds the houses it sells, and these are high-end homes constructed in groups that become Epcon communities geared to meet the needs of the 55+ market.
 To date, there are more than 30,000 Epcon homes in 86 different Epcon communities spread across 18 states.

 In other words, this a franchise homebuilder that builds entire neighborhoods for those approaching senior citizen status.
 Each home is single-level and begins with the company’s well-researched floor plans that can then be customized to meet the customer’s needs.
 Clearly, this is an opportunity best suited to those who have homebuilding experience or expertise in managing a homebuilding business.

-Founded by Ed Bacome and Phil Fankhauser in Dublin, Ohio in 1986 and franchising since 1995, the number of locations has been in decline in recent years from 105 in 2012 to the current total of 76 (up by three from the previous year’s total), of which 14 are company-owned and all are located in the US.
+Founded by Ed Bacome and Phil Fankhauser in Dublin, Ohio in 1986 and franchising since 1995, the number of locations has been in decline in recent years from 105 in 2012 to the current total of 69 (down from the previously reported total of 76), of which 14 are company-owned and all are located in the US.

 An Important Note About Our Methodology

 The franchises on this list were ranked according to the number of units in the franchise system.
 If you are a prospective franchisee searching for franchise opportunities that meet or exceed certain performance benchmarks for sales, profits, and return on investment, please check out this list of America’s Most Lucrative Franchises.